 - Append outside data/calculations to tables in Displayr.

-We walk through a typical example of when to use a Calculation Grid on our blog, but an example of a Calculation Grid is below:
+We walk through an example of when to use a Calculation Grid on our blog.
+An example of a Calculation Grid is below:

 This article covers the following features of Calculation Grids: